kdpuvvadi/blog/content/posts/set-up-duckdns-home-assistant-letsencrypt-nginx-duckdns.md

 showFullContent = false
 +++

 we've setup [`Home Assitant`](home-assistant-setup.md) previously.
-Without statis IP, it's hard to access Home Assistant instance out of the home without `hassio cloud`.But it's a subscription service.
+Without static IP, it's hard to access Home Assistant instance out of the home without `hassio cloud`.But it's a subscription service.
 One of the reason one might choose Home Assistant is to avoid subscription services from a lot of providers.

 #### DuckDNS Intro